aalexlu/content/ACurrent/Development and Globalization/1 Introduction to Development and Globalization.md

 ## Development as freedoms
 1. Political freedoms
 2. Economic facilities
-3. Social opportunities
+3. Social opportunities (land rights)
-4. Transparency guarantees
+4. Transparency guarantees (ethics)
-5. Protective security
+5. Protective security (retirement fund, employment fund)
 - Increasing freedoms -> large capability sets
 - Goal of development: increase all capabilities
+	- what is development? how should we get there?
 - Freedom as both ends AND means
 - 2 roles: evaluation and effectiveness

+next: